tsammalex/tsammalex/README.md

 Adding an image is done in two steps:

-1. Adding a row to ``images.csv``, specifying a publicly available URL to access the image (this may be a temporary GitHub repository, wikimedia commons or other publicly available webspace).
+1. Adding a row to ``images.csv``, specifying a publicly available URL to access the image in the ``source_url`` column (this may be a temporary GitHub repository, wikimedia commons or other publicly available webspace).
 2. Providing the image at the specified URL for download.

+When a data release is created, new images will be fetched from the sources and uploaded to [Edmond](http://edmond.mpdl.mpg.de/imeji/collection/d2JGQRxO19XTOEXG) - the MPS' media repository.

 Referential Integrity